ahmed-zaid638/Amazon/Notes.md

 - key tag is passed to the first element after map function
 - you can console before return keyword
 - we can make nested ternery operators
+- to login to any remote server with termnal or command line you should first installl CLI for this server
+- if you want to ensure that package is installed just type the package name
+- differntiate between CLI and GUI
+- when you get stuck with installation use powershell instead of command line

 ---------- Learned ------------
 - useRouter hook
 - routing in nextjs

+--------- snippets ------------
+- to access .env variables  use 'process.env.variable_name